southworkscom/BotBuilder-Samples/CSharp/cards-RichCards/README.md

 #### Sign-In Card
 The Sign-In card is a card representing a request to sign in the user.
 Check out the `GetSigninCard` method in the [CardsDialog](CardsDialog.cs#L124-L133) class for a Sign-In Card sample.

 > Note: The sign in card can be used to initiate an authentication flow which is beyond this sample.
-For a complete authentication flow sample take a look to the [AuthBot](https://github.com/matvelloso/authbot).
+For a complete authentication flow sample take a look at [AuthBot](https://github.com/MicrosoftDX/AuthBot).

 ````C#
 private static Attachment GetSigninCard()